 1. Customize the process

 In this first step, a network design team will start by laying out the objectives and the high-level scope of the project, with the end already in mind.
 Since these are large, capital-intensive projects, the team should use a formal project manager and project processes.
-One of the key elements is to start with a formal charter, which will define the scope of work, the objectives and end results at a high level.
-It also has a signature line to assign the manager with tasks, provide staff and budget authority.
+One of the key elements is to start with a formal charter, which will define the scope of work, the objectives, and end results at a high level.
+It also has a signature line to assign the manager tasks, provide staff and budget authority.
 Once the overall framework for a project has been established, specific design steps can be discussed and a process can be distributed.
 For each step, the team must define the necessary inputs, tools and techniques, and outputs.
 These outputs will often become the inputs for the next steps, more than once.
 This way, the prior steps can be refined with information gained from later steps, together creating a more and more detailed plan.

 In general, it is important to ensure that the process is linked to the organizational and logistics/supply chain strategy.
 The overall strategy can be listed, and each objective can be linked back to show how it supports specific parts of the strategy.
 More detailed requirements can also be drawn up that are also linked to the objectives.
 Being specific about what should be achieved can help when determining the relative success of the project.
 In addition, clear objectives will also prevent scope creep, which is when a project keeps getting things added to it without at the same time getting more time and resources.
 Remember, scope creep is a primary reason for project failure.